Perspectives on a New Exit Poll Reference

 “Unfortunately, few efforts are made to consider the behavior of voters over time.
 Historical context typically centers on comparing an election to its most recent predecessor, such as contrasting the 2008 presidential election with the 2004 contest.
 Rarely are exit poll responses tracked and analyzed over time, leaving many important questions understudied.
 For example, how have various subgroups in the electorate evolved over time?
 Have their relative sizes in the active electorate increased or decreased?
 Have their voting patterns grown increasingly partisan or independent?
 Which subgroups in the electorate behave similarly through the years?”

-In 2010, I wrote Proving Election Fraud: Phantom Voters, Uncounted Votes and the National Exit Poll.
-My new book was published on Oct.
-27, 2012: Matrix of Deceit: Forcing Pre-election and Exit Polls to Match Fraudulent Vote Counts
+I wrote Proving Election Fraud: Phantom Voters, Uncounted Votes and the National Exit Poll in 2010.
+My new book Matrix of Deceit: Forcing Pre-election and Exit Polls to Match Fraudulent Vote Counts was published in 2012.

-I created the 1988-2008 State and National Presidential Exit Poll Spreadsheet Database based on the Roper (University of Connecticut) election data archive.
+The 1988-2008 State and National Presidential Exit Poll Spreadsheet Database is based on the Roper (University of Connecticut) election data archive.

 “In the weeks and months that follow, exit polls are used time and again to give meaning to the election results.
 Newly elected officials rely on them to substantiate policy mandates they claim to have received from voters.
 Partisan pundits scrutinize them for successful and failed campaign strategies.
 Even political strategists use them to pinpoint key groups and issues that need to be won over to succeed in future elections.”